NeuConnect ‘interconnector’ will help power the future with an energy supply that is:

 720km of land and subsea cables will connect low-impact substations in Germany and on the Isle of Grain in Kent.

 The new connection will allow Britain to tap into the vast energy infrastructure in Germany, including its significant renewable energy sources as the world’s third largest producer of wind power.
 In the German market, the new link with Britain will help ease current bottlenecks where wind turbines are frequently powered-down due to an excess of renewable energy being created.
+A new report (available here) has shown that NeuConnect will help deliver a 16 million tonne reduction in CO2 – the equivalent of planting 28 million new trees or removing 400,000 cars off the road in a year.
 While the initial flow of surplus renewables is expected to be from Germany into Britain, the interconnector will allow energy to flow in either direction.
-The flexibility of the new link therefore offers significant benefits on both side
+The flexibility of the new link therefore offers significant benefits on both side.

 meeting future energy needs